Rank and Rent

 A great thing about ranking and renting is that the ranking of your website will be constantly improving every time you rent it out.
 It gets to the stage where your websites will start to take care of themselves.

 The final model that we’re going to compare ranking and renting to is lead generation.
 Although not an explicit ‘SEO practice’, lead generation is an important aspect of any successful digital marketing campaign.
-Lead generation focusses on increasing the number of potential clients to your business.
+Lead generation focuses on increasing the number of potential clients to your business.

 As with client SEO, lead generation can take up quite a lot of time and resources.
 One of the most important parts of lead generation is understanding user intent – what the user is looking for when they are searching within your niche before selling leads.